Corporate Spotlight: SavCo Hospitality, Sava Farah

-This week, we recognize Sava Farah and SavCo Hospitality, one of our most generous restaurant and community partners.
+Sava Farah and her restaurant group SavCo Hospitality is one of our most generous restaurant and community partners.
 UMS staff, artists, and patrons have all been spoiled by the delicious meals and dedicated hospitality of SavCo’s Ann Arbor restaurants.
 We recognize this has been an equally challenging year for our friends in the restaurant industry and we are very grateful to still be able to count on SavCo’s support for our 20-21 season.
 We talked with Sava Farah, SavCo’s Chief Executive Officer, and learned more about her history in Ann Arbor, fond memories with UMS, and discussed the harmonious relationship between arts presenters and the Ann Arbor restaurant scene.

 Tell us a little about your background with the arts: Musical talents?
 First performing arts experience?
 Did you grow up with the arts or come to them as an adult?